 Located in Great Western Road, near Kelvin Bridge Subway*, this is a popular eatery for early evenings.
 No wonder why: the choice is short but the pizzas, cooked in wood fired ovens in the open kitchen follow the Neapolitan tradition and offer the best I have ever tasted.

 The quality ingredients are cooked to perfection (the artichokes and aubergines are delicious) and the presentation is nice.
 The experience is simple and very pleasurable.
-There is of course a vegetarian option and a selection of accompaniments and salads, soft ice creams and tart of the day for desert.
+There is of course a vegetarian option and a selection of accompaniments and salads, soft ice creams and tart of the day for dessert.
 Paesano is licensed, so you can enjoy a nice bottle of Italian wine along with your pizza for £20 at most.

 The service at the table is very efficient (no long waiting) and friendly, and the canteen atmosphere of the industrial space is boisterous and noisy.
 Although there is a quick turnover of customers, you never feel pressured to leave.
-The prices are more than reasonable, starting from £5 to £8 for a big pizza.
-And pizzas are also available to take away.
+The prices are more than reasonable, starting from £6 to £9 for a big pizza (also available to take away).

 The place takes no reservations, so come along as you are, and maybe be prepared to wait 10 minutes.

-*Check the site for their little sister restaurant in Glasgow
+*Check the site for their little sister restaurant on Miller Street